JudahMantell/SceneForge-Docs/SceneForge-Docs/docs/sceneControls.md

 ---

 ### Lighting Menu Panel ###
 This panel will display a list of all available skyboxes for the scene.
 Select a skybox to assign it to the scene.
-The ambient lighting of the scene will also change to reflect the skybox.
+The ambient lighting of the scene may also change to reflect the skybox.

 At the top of the panel, the add light button will spawn a light in front of you.
 The sun object above the panel can be grabbed and rotated to change the position of the sun/global directional light.